MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/computed-entities-scenarios.md

 ## Computed Entity in other dataflows

 You can also create computed entity in other dataflows.
-It can be created by getting data from a dataflow via the Power Platform dataflow connector.
+It can be created by getting data from a dataflow using the Power Platform dataflow connector.

 ![get data from Power Platform dataflows](media/getdatafromppdataflows.png)

 The concept of the computed entity is to have a table persisted in the storage, and other tables sourced from it, so that you can reduce the read from the data source, and share some of the common transformations.
-This can be achieved by getting data from other dataflows via the dataflow connector, or referencing another query in the same dataflow.
+This can be achieved by getting data from other dataflows through the dataflow connector, or referencing another query in the same dataflow.

 ## Computed Entity with the Transformations or Without?